Chris Jones (defensive tackle, born 1994): 2023

-The 2023 Chiefs faced off against the 49ers in Super Bowl LVIII, which was the Chiefs' second consecutive Super Bowl appearance (and fourth appearance in five seasons).
+The Chiefs faced off against the 49ers in Super Bowl LVIII, which was the Chiefs' second consecutive Super Bowl appearance (and fourth appearance in five seasons).
 Jones recorded four combined tackles (two solo) in the game.
 Most importantly, on the first drive of overtime, Jones generated a critical third down pressure in the red zone to prevent a San Francisco third down conversion and touchdown.
 San Francisco had to settle for a field goal as a result, and Kansas City scored a touchdown on the ensuing drive to win the game and the championship.
 He was ranked sixth by his fellow players on the NFL Top 100 Players of 2024.

 2024

-A free agent following the 2023 season, Jones signed a five-year, $158.75 million deal to return to the Chiefs on March 11, 2024.
+Jones was initially a free agent following the 2023 season, but he signed a five-year, $158.75 million deal to return to the Chiefs on March 11, 2024.
 The contract contains $101 million in guarantees and makes him the highest-paid defensive tackle in NFL history in average annual value.

 In Week 4, Jones recorded two sacks, four tackles, and four quarterback pressures in a 17–10 win over the Chargers, earning AFC Defensive Player of the Week.
 He finished the 2024 season with five sacks, 37 tackles, and one forced fumble.
 He earned Pro Bowl and first team All-Pro honors.
+He was ranked 12th by his fellow players on the NFL Top 100 Players of 2025.

+2025

+In the 2025 season, Jones had seven sacks, 29 total tackles (15 solo), and two passes defended.
+He was named to his seventh consecutive Pro Bowl.